sallyxp/Work-Day-Scheduler/README.md

 ## Usage

-This page is primarily intended to run a quiz as per the original specification.
-That is to create and run multiple choice questions on Javascript, written in Javascript.
+This page is primarily intended to run a day scheduler, to allow a user to create and save events for each hour of the day.

 ## Credits

 The original specification is located within the class repository.
+This version uses Moment.js to access its date and times.

 ## License